- Determine your exit strategy and your desired legacy.

 From the first day you start your business, you want to make sure your business plan is coordinated with your succession plan.
 Many business owners are so wrapped up in their business that they don’t even think about a succession plan until a year or two before they want to retire.
 Yet, preparing for the transition of your business could save you heartache and protect your family from unnecessary financial risk.

 Many business owners find succession planning an overwhelming and emotional challenge.
-“It’s so powerful for people who’ve started their business from scratch,” says Kimberly Rosati, regional manager of estate planning at Fidelity Investments.
-“It’s their life, their everything.
-They may not be ready to walk away from the business.”
+“Given the hard work and dedication to cultivating and growing their business, many business owners may not be ready to walk away,” says Kimberly Rosati, regional manager of estate planning at Fidelity Investments.
+“It’s their life, their everything.”

 Triggers of succession